gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

 .. admonition:: Tasks

     #.
-Write a for-loop to find the prime factors of 63 from a list of the first 4 primes.
+Write a for-loop to scroll the prime factors of 63 from a list of the first 4 primes.
     #.
-Write a for-loop to find the even numbers in the list of squares ``[1, 4, 9, 16, 25, 36]``.
+Write a for-loop to scroll the even numbers in the list of squares ``[1, 4, 9, 16, 25, 36]``.
+    #.
+Write a for-loop to scroll names beginning with a vowel in ['Olivia', 'Emily', 'Chloe', 'Catherine', 'Anna', 'Gabriella', 'Hannah', 'Isabel', 'Julia'].
+Display the names in uppercase.

     .. dropdown::
         :icon: codescan